 The further the player is from the center of the map (the bigger the magnitude of the numbers involved), the worse the jitter.

 This GIF was recorded at the edge of the one of the widest maps where it’s definitely worse than usual:

 These rendering quirks might seem like a big deal, but they’re honestly not.

-I’ve played through the game twice and I never noticed even one of them.
-I only discovered the issues after careful inspection once I noticed them in my own implementation.
+I’ve played through the game twice and I never noticed even a single one.
+I only discovered the issues after careful inspection after I noticed them in my own implementation.

-Also note that all the images and gifs that I included were upscaled by a factor of x2, so everything is less distinguishable at native resolution, and even less on the console’s small LCD screen.
+Also note that all the images and gifs that I included were upscaled by a factor of x2.
+So everything is less distinguishable at native resolution, and even less on the console’s tiny LCD screen.

 The next article is a high-level summary of my implementation.